TheLucasMoore/thelucasmoore.github.io/_posts/2016-07-24-Publishing-Slack-Integrations.markdown

 ![heroku errors](/assets/app-error.png)

 Heroku apps can be fragile.
 If you hit an error because some variable is undefined, the whole app crashes.
-This can happen if a user doesn't spell an artist name correctly, meaning the JSON data that is returned is empty, leaving nothing for the rest of the script to parse.
-I handled this by checking the length of whichever dataset should contain the albums, artists, etc.
+This can happen if a user doesn't spell an artist's name correctly, meaning the JSON data that is returned is empty, leaving nothing for the rest of the script to parse.
+I handled these errors by checking the length of whichever dataset should contain the albums, artists, etc.

 ```javascript
 request(url, function (error, response, body) {